Journal Therapy

 Therapeutic Journaling and Journal Therapy for Grief

-When I was in my late 30s, I experienced a series of significant losses that were so profound that it was difficult to speak about them.
+When I was in my late 30s, I experienced a series of significant losses that were difficult to speak about.
 Talk therapy helped for a few sessions, but then it began to make me feel worse.
 Writing about the difficult experiences offered a way for me to make sense of what had happened and to shape what felt like inner chaos into a cohesive story.

 I can shake off everything as I write; my sorrows disappear, my courage is reborn.